knative/docs/install/check-install-version.md

-# Checking Knative Installation Version
+# Checking the Version of Your Knative Serving Installation

 If you want to check what version of Knative serving you have installed, enter the following command: